The Dark-Skinned Lord and His Beloved: Adamson, Ratta, and Krishna-Radha

 Radha's development as a distinct figure is later than Krishna's.
 She does not appear in the Mahabharata or in the early Puranic material.
 Her first clear textual appearance is in Jayadeva's Gita Govinda (twelfth century CE), where she is already fully developed as the supreme beloved of Krishna, the hladini-shakti or bliss-aspect of the divine.
 Guy L. Beck's edited volume Alternative Krishnas: Regional and Vernacular Variations on a Hindu Deity (SUNY Press, 2005) treats the scholarly debates about Radha's origins.

 The historical question, where the couple itself ultimately came from, has been a topic of comparative speculation.
-Wendy Doniger (The Hindus: An Alternative History, Penguin, 2009) notes the convergence of pastoral romance tropes in the Krishna-Radha cycle with much older Indo-European divine-couple motifs.
+Wendy Doniger (The Hindus: An Alternative History, Penguin, 2009) notes the convergence of pastoral romance tropes in the Krishna and Radha cycle with much older Indo-European divine-couple motifs.
 The couple's prehistory is, in her treatment, lost in the depths of Indo-European religious memory.

 Why This Mapping Matters

-The Urantia Book's mapping of Adamson and Ratta to Krishna and Radha is structurally different from its mappings of figures like Caligastia to An or Van to Enki.
+The Urantia Book's comparison of Adamson and Ratta to Krishna and Radha is structurally different from its comparisons of figures like Caligastia to An or Van to Enki.
 Those mappings claim that a specific historical Urantia figure is preserved in the ancient record of a distant civilization.
-The Adamson-Krishna mapping claims something similar, but the transmission path runs through a specific documented migration route: from the Adamsonite civilization at the Kopet Dagh, through the Aryan invasion of India in the third millennium BCE, into the religious substrate that produced classical Hindu theology.
+The Adamson and Krishna comparison claims something similar, but with a transmission path that the Urantia Book names directly: from the Adamsonite civilization at the Kopet Dagh, through the Aryan invasion of India in the third millennium before Christ, into the religious substrate that produced classical Hindu theology.

 The structural matches are multiple.
-Adamson was the firstborn of the violet race (fair-complexion but carrying a distinctive racial pigmentation the later tradition could recolor).
-Krishna is iconographically distinguished by a unique pigmentation within the Hindu pantheon.
-Adamson traveled north to a highland civilization; Krishna's cultural center is pastoral-highland rather than Indo-Gangetic plain.
-Adamson discovered in Ratta the last pure-line descendant of the Caligastia staff's loyal lineage, described as a wonderful and beautiful woman; Radha is named in the tradition as the supreme beloved, most beautiful of her contemporaries.
-The couple's sixty-seven children formed a pre-Olympian-style generation of leaders; the Krishna-Radha devotional theology makes the couple the center of a cosmic family of devotees.
+Adamson was the firstborn of the violet race, fair in complexion but carrying a distinctive racial designation the later tradition could recolor.
+Krishna is distinguished in iconography by a unique pigmentation within the Hindu pantheon.
+Adamson traveled north to a highland civilization, and Krishna's cultural center is pastoral and upland rather than the Indo-Gangetic plain.
+Adamson discovered in Ratta the last pure-line descendant of the Caligastia staff's loyal lineage, described as a wonderful and beautiful woman, and Radha is named in the tradition as the supreme beloved, most beautiful of her contemporaries.
+The couple's sixty-seven children formed a founding generation of leaders, and the Krishna and Radha devotional theology makes the couple the center of a cosmic family of devotees.

-The transmission route is documented.
-The Adamsonite civilization's cultural substrate, as Paper 77:5.9 states explicitly, "persisted to become a latent part of the cultural potential which later blossomed into European civilization" and, through the Aryan migration, into Indian civilization.
-The Krishna-Radha tradition is a cultural form that could only have emerged in a context where the deep substrate contained a memory of a paradigmatic founding couple with specifically Adamsonite features.
+The transmission route is stated in the text.
+The Adamsonite cultural substrate, as Paper 77 records, "persisted to become a latent part of the cultural potential which later blossomed into European civilization," and the same passage numbers Adamson's descendants among the Andite-Aryan invaders of India.
+The Krishna and Radha tradition is a cultural form that could readily emerge in a context where the deep substrate carried the memory of a founding couple with Adamsonite features.

-The mapping is suggestive rather than conclusive.
-Radha's late textual appearance (twelfth century CE) is a challenge: if the Adamson-Ratta memory seeded the tradition, Radha should appear in the earliest Krishna material, not four millennia later.
-The Bengali folk substrate from which Jayadeva drew, however, is itself undatable, and the possibility that the Radha figure existed in oral tradition for millennia before reaching textual fixation is philologically defensible.
-The mapping's central claim is structural and probabilistic, not philologically specific: that the Krishna-Radha tradition emerged from a cultural substrate that carried the Adamson-Ratta memory, and that the specific iconographic and theological features the tradition preserves are coherent with what that substrate would have transmitted.
+The comparison is suggestive rather than conclusive.
+Radha's late textual appearance (twelfth century CE) is the principal point of tension.
+If the Adamson and Ratta memory seeded the tradition, one might expect Radha to appear in the earliest Krishna material rather than three thousand years later.
+The Bengali folk substrate from which Jayadeva drew, however, is itself undatable, and the possibility that the Radha figure lived in oral tradition for a long age before reaching textual fixation is defensible on philological grounds.
+The central claim is structural and probabilistic rather than philologically specific.
+It holds that the Krishna and Radha tradition emerged from a cultural substrate that carried the Adamson and Ratta memory, and that the iconographic and theological features the tradition preserves are coherent with what that substrate would have transmitted.

 Sources